Mitigation and Adaptation Strategies

 3. 240 to 310 million USD in 2050 (IEA NZE scenario)

-Demand for low-carbon products and services Reduce operating costs Help customers obtain various environmental protection labels such as Energy Star, EPEAT, TCO, Taiwan Green Mark, and China Environmental Labelling.
-The revenue from products with environmental protection labels account for 91% of hardware revenue.
+1. Help customers obtain various environmental protection labels such as Energy Star, EPEAT, TCO, Taiwan Green Mark, and China Environmental Labelling.
+In 2022, the company's products that assist brand customers to obtain various environmental protection labels account for 85.07% of hardware revenue.
+All product lines are 100% in compliance with customer requirements, environmental protection laws and regulations, energy consumption labels and safety regulations in various regions.

-Mandatory filing Increase operating costs The Company established a comprehensive greenhouse gas inventory for all manufacturing sites across the world.
-We implement greenhouse gas inventory every year and obtain third-party verification from an impartial third party.
+We implement greenhouse gas inventory every year and pass third-party verification from an impartial third party.

-Rise in average temperature Increase operating costs (e.g., increase in water and electricity charges) The Company complies with the SBT 1.5˚C carbon emissions reduction methodology by setting annual targets for absolute greenhouse gas reduction starting from 2020, in order to achieve carbon neutrality.
+1. Wistron responds to the Paris Agreement to address the challenge of global warming.
+Over the years, the Company complies with the SBT 1.5˚C carbon emissions reduction methodology by setting annual targets for absolute greenhouse gas reduction starting from 2020, in order to achieve the long-term goal of carbon neutrality.

 Climate Change Risks Financial Impacts Response Measures